 By Erin Voegele

-The USDA lowered its prediction for 2020-’21 corn use in ethanol in its latest World Agricultural Supply and Demand Estimates report, released on Jan.
-12. The forecasts for corn production, feed and residual use, exports, and ending stocks were also lowered.
+The USDA maintained its forecast for 2021-’22 corn use in ethanol in its latest World Agricultural Demand and Supply Estimates report, released Oct.
+12. Estimated 2020-’21 corn use for ethanol production was reduced slightly.

 The USDA said the current 2021-’22 U.S. corn outlook is for slightly higher production, increased exports, lower feed and residual use, and larger ending stocks.

 Corn production is forecast at 15.019 billion bushels, up 23 million on a marginal increase in yield to 176.5 bushels per acre.
 Corn supplies are forecast up 72 million bushels from the September WASDE on slightly higher production and increased beginning stocks based on the Sept.
 30 Grain Stocks report.

 Exports are raised 25 million bushels reflecting larger supplies and expectations of reduced competition from other major exporters.
 Projected feed and residual use is lowered 50 million bushels based on indicated disappearance during 2020-’21.